|

 map of the northeast on the verso.
 There is also an

-amusing lubrication chart on the inside, amusing because most of the
+amusing lubrication chart on the

 cars and trucks listed are not made anymore. |